zhongke/design-pattern-cpp/README.md

 ### Abstract Factory Pattern
   - Provides an interface for creating families of related or dependent objects without specifying their concrete classes.

+### Singleton Pattern
+  - Ensures a class has only one instance, and provides a global point of access to it.